jpmckeown/pitch-sorted/diary-notes.md

 30 July
-+ what makes level end? no sheep available to tractor
-+ sheep sprite equal size head & body
++ what makes level end? no sheep available to tractor X+ sheep sprite equal size head & body
 + is there a minimum score to progress to next level?
-+ level ending screen?
 + game over screen if completed all levels?
 + EditMode? wander toggle
 + visual area tile design tool